 Models of illness are compelling, a power that is not recognised.
 The biomedical model is o ingrained that it is considered a given, like gravity.
 However, there is an alternative, better model – the biopsychosocial model of illness.

-This model is arguably the central structure of rehabilitation, the basis for the other significant systems.
+This model is arguably the central structure of rehabilitation and the basis for the other significant systems.
 This framework emerged over 20 years, first formally published in 1977: Engel GL.
 The need for a new medical model: a challenge for biomedicine.
-Science 1977; 196: 129–136. (here) It grew out of developments in many fields such as sociology, psychiatry, and psychology.
-Engel used chronic back pain to illustrate its application in rehabilitation even in his original paper.
+Science 1977; 196: 129–136. (here) It grew from developments in many fields such as sociology, psychiatry, and psychology.
+Even in his original paper, Engel used chronic back pain to illustrate its application in rehabilitation.

 Model of process

 Rehabilitation aims to resolve, reduce or lessen the problems generated by an illness.
 Someone, usually but not always the patient, will seek help for the problems caused by disease, damage, or dysfunction in the context of an illness.
 Just as in all healthcare, rehabilitation uses a standard problem-solving process.
 In brief, this includes: